-In addition, the report includes comparisons between costs of RFUR projects and other projects that are subject to heat recovery requirements.
-The reason for this comparison is a concern that RFUR projects could have lower project costs than other projects, which could result in fuel switching.
+In addition, the report includes comparisons between costs of RFUR projects and other projects typically fueled by natural gas that receive smaller incentives and are subject to heat recovery requirements.
+The reason for this comparison is a concern that RFUR projects might have lower net project costs than other projects, which could result in fuel switching.
 The analysis of project costs includes examination of waste heat recovery and fuel treatment equipment costs.

 This information is provided to the Energy Division to assist staff in making recommendations to the CPUC concerning modifications to the renewable project aspects of the SGIP.
-This report complies with Decision 02-09-051 (September 19, 2002) that requires SGIP Program Administrators (PAs) to provide updated information on completed renewable fuel use projects on a six-month basis.3 The six-month reporting period for this report
+This report complies with Decision 02-09-051 (September 19, 2002) that requires SGIP Program Administrators (PAs) to provide updated information on completed renewable fuel use projects on a six-month basis.3 The six-month reporting period for this report extends from January 1, 2009 to June 30, 2009 and includes analysis of all such projects installed since the SGIP's inception in 2001.